ljonesdesign/zodiac/extra-example/site/about.md

 # About

 This minimalistic website is the result of a lot of borrowing.
 The goal was to not use a framework or media queries.
-This project will give you a basic understanding of HTML, CSS, Markdown, and awk and bash on the Mac.
+This project will give you an introduction to  HTML, CSS, Markdown, and how build tools work without installing node.